HBCU IN TEXAS

 Website

 Wiley College is a private HBCU located in Marshall, Texas.
 Founded in 1873, the college has a religious affiliation with the Methodist Episcopal Church.
-Wiley College is one of the oldest HBCUs to the west of the Mississippi River and has an average cost after financial aid of about $16,000 a year.
-The college aims to serve not just black students, but students from a variety of different cultural and economic backgrounds without limiting their dreams or education.
+Wiley College is one of the oldest HBCUs to the west of the Mississippi River and has a cost of $13,500 a year.
+The college aims to serve not just Black students, but students from a variety of different cultural and economic backgrounds without limiting their dreams or education.

 Currently, the college is split up into four different divisions: